You have questions, we have answers

 For 6’2″ and taller = Large Tray

-Most people will fit in a medium sized tray, but you can also measure the edges of your mouth with a string and measure the string with a ruler.
-I have placed a ruler next to each sized tray to assist you with deciding on which sized tray you’d like.
+Most people will require a medium-sized tray, but you can also measure the edges of your mouth with a string and measure the string with a ruler for more precision.
+See the measurements above when deciding on which sized tray you’d like.

 Yes, we accept adjustments as long as you contact us within 5 days of receiving your purchased item.